uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 using the output of the `ls()` function as the value passed on to the `list` argument in the `rm()` function.

-##### More help
+### More help

 We’ve practised how to find help about functions we know the name of.
 What if we don’t know what the function is called?
 Or if we want general help about R?

 -   The function `help.start()` is a good starting point: it opens a browser of official R help.
 -   If you want to search for a word in all the documentation, you can use the `??` syntax.
 For example, try executing `??anova`.
 -   Finally, you will often go to your web browser and search for a particular question, or a specific error message: most times, there already is an answer somewhere on the Internet.
-The challenge is to ask the right question\!
+The challenge is to ask the right question!

-### Creating a folder structure
+## Create a folder structure

 To keep it tidy, we are creating 3 folders in our project directory:

 -   scripts
 -   data
 -   plots

 For that, we use the function `dir.create()`: